Germany, Belgium, Denmark and industry pledge huge EU offshore wind expansion

-LONDON Germany, Denmark and Belgium joined with 25 companies on Tuesday to back a pledge to increase Europe's offshore wind capacity almost fivefold in the next decade.
+LONDON (Reuters) - Germany, Denmark and Belgium joined with 25 companies on Tuesday to back a pledge to increase Europe's offshore wind capacity almost fivefold in the next decade.

 The joint declaration, signed by energy ministers for the three countries and firms including Dong Energy (DENERG.CO) and Siemens Gamesa (SIEGn.DE), said the countries and companies would work together to deliver 60 gigawatts (GW), or at least 4 GW a year of offshore wind capacity in Europe in the 2020s.